UniMath/agda-unimath/NAMING-CONVENTIONS.md

 making the code in the library readable.
 On this page we provide general guidelines for naming entries that apply anywhere in the library.

+The naming conventions for the agda-unimath library are designed to be in line with the overall goals of the project, which is to be an informative resource of formalized mathematics.
+We therefore made the following list of priorities for our naming conventions:

+- Entry names aim to concisely describe their mathematical concept, using well-known mathematical vocabulary.
+- While an entry's name reflects its concept, it avoids relying on the details of its formalization.
+This way, a user is not required to know how something is formalized in order to reference an entry.
+- Even with only minimal knowledge of our conventions, users can intuitively grasp an entry's purpose.
+- Our naming scheme works across mathematical fields and throughout the library.
+- Ultimately, our goal is for these conventions to support clear and maintainable code.

 Accurately naming entries in a large formalization project can be very difficult, especially when your formalization enters uncharted, or little written about territory.
 Giving good names to your entries requires a high level